mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 - *do_van_normalisation* - Determines whether to divide the data
   set by the processed vanadium splines.
 This should be set to *True*.
+- *input_mode* - Some instruments will not have this
+  (in which case the data will always be summed).
+Acceptable values are **Individual** or **Summed**.
+When set to individual each run will be loaded and processed separately, in summed all runs specified will be summed.
+- *mode* - Indicates what the chopper state was for this run ("Rietveld")
+- *run_number* - The run number or range of run numbers.
+This can either be a string or integer (plain number).
+For example *"100-105, 107, 109-111"* will process
+  100, 101, 102..., 105, 107, 109, 110, 111.

 For this tutorial the run number will be 98533, and *input_mode* will not affect the result as it is a single run.
 Additionally in